 When you come to our Kendall, South Miami, or Coral Gables offices, we apply topical anesthetic prior to your session.
 That ensures you’re completely comfortable during your microneedling session.
 Most patients equate the feeling to that of a piece of light sandpaper being lightly dragged across the treatment areas.

-If you are considering Microneedling treatment in Miami, FL, call 305.595.2969 or fill out the form on this page to book a consultation.
+If you are considering microneedling treatment in Miami, FL, fill out the form on this page to book a consultation.